 Legend has it, a man named Cormac Laidir had to go to court for a lawsuit, so he asked an Irish goddess for help.

 She told him to kiss the first rock he saw on his way and he ended up winning his case.
 Cormac took the stone and set it into the parapet of his castle as he believed it to be a lucky stone.

-Based on folklore, if you bend over backwards to kiss the stone, you’re rewarded with the gift of eloquence and flattery.
+Based on folklore, if you bend over backward to kiss the stone, you’re rewarded with the gift of eloquence and flattery.

 Originally, it was a legitimate life risk to kiss the stone, as you do so on top of the castle with no safeguard to prevent you from falling off the edge.

 These days, there is a safety barrier, although beware if you’re afraid of heights!